Friday, 28 March 2025

 Singapore businesses remain optimistic for 2025 despite rising costs and uncertain demand, with calls for continued government support and workforce integration.

-The Singapore Business Federation (SBF) has released its National Business Survey 2024 โ€“ Annual Business Sentiments Edition, highlighting a more positive outlook for Singapore’s despite ongoing challenges with rising costs and uncertain customer demand.
+The Singapore Business Federation (SBF) has released its National Business Survey 2024 โ€“ Annual Business Sentiments Edition, highlighting a more positive outlook for Singapore’s economy despite ongoing challenges with rising costs and uncertain customer demand.

 According to the survey, 40% of businesses expressed satisfaction with the current economic climateโ€”a 10% increase from mid-2024.
 Additionally, more businesses expect the economy to improve (26%) than worsen (22%) over the next 12 months.